Copilot-Language/copilot/README.md

 which discards all the structure of a *modular transition system* and turns it into a *non-modular transition system* with only one node.
-In fact, when translating a copilot specification to a kind2 file, two styles are available : the `Kind2.toKind2` function takes a `Style` argument which can take the value `Inlined` or `Modular`.
+In fact, when translating a copilot specification to a kind2 file, two styles are available: the `Kind2.toKind2` function takes a `Style` argument which can take the value `Inlined` or `Modular`.
 The only difference is that in the first case, a call to `removeCycles` is replaced by a call to `inline`.